bitnami/charts/bitnami/pinniped/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Upgrading

+### To 0.4.0

+This version updates Pinniped to its newest version, 0.20.x.
+For more information, please refer to [the release notes](https://github.com/vmware-tanzu/pinniped/releases/tag/v0.20.0).

 ## License

 Copyright &copy; 2022 Bitnami